Singapore Short Film Awards

-The Singapore Short Film Awards (abbreviation: SSFA) is an annual event which promotes and recognises excellence in short films in Singapore.
+The Singapore Short Film Awards (SSFA) is an annual event which promotes and recognises excellence in short films in Singapore.
 It began in 2010 and was jointly organised by The Substation and Objectifs, presented by The Substation's Moving Images.
 Created by filmmaker Chai Yee Wei, former Programme Manager of The Substation's Moving Images Low Beng Kheng and current Co-Founder of Objectifs Yuni Hadi, the Singapore Short Film Awards highlights quality work done annually in the short film genre in Singapore - by seeking out new talent, reflecting current standards of the short film genre and to bring together both the veterans and the young talents as a community to create a space for networking and sharing.

 The SSFA programme traditionally includes a week-long schedule of film screenings and presents all Singapore shorts submitted during an open call for entries starting September to November of every year.
 The competition accepts films that have been made within the two years before the competition, but screened publicly only the year before the competition.
 There is a submission fee of $10.
 Screenings for SSFA are held at The Substation Theatre, with the exception of 2015, where screenings were shifted to The Projector.
 All screenings are entry by donation.

 Each year, an Honorary Award is given to an individual or organisation whom had made significant contributions to the Singapore film community through their work in short films.
 The Awards Ceremony is held following the end of the week-long schedule of screenings, in attendance of a Guest-of-Honour who will typically present the Honorary Award.

 During the first few editions, SSFA was the only platform that recognised excellence in short films in Singapore.

 For its 6th edition in 2015, The Substation's Moving Images became the sole organiser of the Singapore Short Film Awards.